Julie Iannucci, MSc, UKCP Registered/Accredited Psychotherapist and Supervisor

 I am a fully qualified UKCP registered/accredited psychotherapist (Humanistic and Integrative Psychotherapy College), with an MSc in Gestalt Psychotherapy.
 I trained at the Metanoia Institute, London, which is widely regarded as one of the most rigorous, robust and high quality psychotherapy trainings available.
 My registration with the UKCP means that I have been accredited by a professional organisation that sets and monitors the highest standards for psychotherapists and psychotherapeutic counsellors.
 I abide by the UKCP Code of Ethics.

 I have further training in transactional analysis, advanced assessment skills, mindfulness practice, couples work, contemporary trauma practice and integrative relational supervision.
 I hold a Post Graduate Diploma in Contemporary Trauma Practice (Relational Change), a Post Graduate Certificate in Couple Work and a Certificate in Supervision (Metanoia Institute).

 I also have training and experience in organisational development and change strategies with a further Masters degree from Surrey University.

 Before training as a psychotherapist I worked extensively in finance as a chartered public finance accountant.
 As I developed my career I became more interested in my personal development.
 Psychotherapy offers me a way to focus on this through attention to my own process and relationships.

-I have a wide range of experience as a psychotherapist working with individuals both time focused and longer term and with a broad range of issues.
-I have worked as a psychotherapist with a number of agencies including Mind and the NHS and I currently work as a psychological therapist and counsellor with the NHS.
+I have a wide range of experience as a psychotherapist working both time focused and longer term and with a broad range of issues.
+I have worked as a counsellor/psychotherapist with a number of agencies including the NHS and Mind.
 I have also worked as a teacher of counselling and psychotherapy with the Open University and as a Tutor in Humanistic Counselling with Guildford College.